AdobeDocs/workfront.es-ES/help/quicksilver/planning/records/import-file-to-create-records.md

 * No se admiten hojas vacías.
 * No se admiten los campos de los siguientes tipos y no se pueden asignar a campos de la hoja de importación:

-   * <!--In the Production environment,--> Campos de conexión a registros de Planning u objetos de Workfront y AEM Assets
+   * &#x200B;<!--In the Production environment,--> Campos de conexión a registros de Planning u objetos de Workfront y AEM Assets

      <!--<span class="preview">In the Preview environment, you can map and import connection fields to Planning records. </span>-->